tjtate/sparkpost-api-documentation/services/transmissions_api.md

 ### Attachment Attributes

+**Note: we do not allow attachments that have been known to contain malicious content including, but not limited to, bat, doc, docx, exe, xls, xlsx, and zip files.**

 Attachments for a transmission are specified in the content.attachments JSON array where each JSON object in the array is described by the following fields:

 | Field         | Type     | Description                           | Required   | Notes   |